Stytches/caliban-archive/content/index.md

   - Stalking prey in low light, especially when you can move from one shadow to another.
   - Performing **ambushes** using Obfuscate 2 (Unseen Presence) from cover.
 The standard V20 ambush rule is **Dexterity + Stealth vs. Perception + Alertness**; if you win, you get an undefended attack and add extra successes to your attack pool.

-**In play:** When describing Caliban’s movement as melting into alcoves, doorframes, or broken patches of light and shade, this signals that I'm intending to engage his **Moving Through Shadows** specialty.
+**In play:** When describing Caliban’s movement as melting into alcoves, doorframes, or broken patches of light and shade, this signals that he is intending to engage his **Moving Through Shadows** specialty.
 This reinforces the Sluagh theme: he doesn’t just hide, he *belongs* to dark corners.

 ---